Mauchline: Trade

 Sandstone Cave near Barskimming Old Bridge and the site of Kemp's House.

 The village has at some point been a centre for quarrying sandstone, clock making, box-work, and the production of curling stones.

 The sandstone quarry dates back to the 18th century.
 The peak of production and demand was at the turn of the 19th century when over 200 men were employed at the quarry.
 A railway siding was installed and as many as 60 wagons a day were transported from Mauchline.
-Many old building throughout the West of Scotland are built with Mauchline sandstone, and stone was being sent as far away as America.
+Many old buildings throughout the West of Scotland are built with Mauchline sandstone, and stone was being sent as far away as America.
 After 1918 the use of sandstone declined (houses were built with bricks instead) and this coupled with increased costs meant that eventually, in the 1950s, the last quarry closed.

 In the 18th century, Mauchline was renowned for clock making – John "Clockie" Brown is buried in the Kirkyard.
 The industry declined in the 19th century.